 I found this one out the hard way.
 The cells of our bodies rely on sunshine for vitamin D and other important processes.
 If your body isn’t happy, you’re not going to be happy either.
 So if you live in a part of the world with gloomy, long, winters, don’t underestimate the power of getting a good dose of sunshine.
 It’s good for your body and great for your mood as well

 As we age, expression lines form on our faces so take advantage of every excuse to laugh.
 You’ll be happier for it today and when you’re all old and wrinkly, you’ll have happy expression lines instead of neutral or angry ones. now, that’s a great deal

 In the grand scheme of life, there is very little that you or I have control over.
 Once you come to an acceptance of the fact that you cannot control other people’s thoughts or actions, it’s easier to find amusement in even the most absurd situations

 I can’t say I actually exercise when i get there, but I do like to take up space at the gym on a regular basis.
 My “work out” is usually a 20 minute stroll on a treadmill while listening to my ipod or the occasional comedy of me trying to bench press 50 pounds ( 25 kg).
 Either way, the accomplishment of making it to the gym on a regular basis is incredibly rewarding—and for that reason, the gym is numbre huit on the list

 Finally, as a general rule of thumb, the more you have, the more you get.
 So anytime you find yourself radiating happiness, hang on to that feeling.
 Don’t let something someone did or didn’t say take it away from you.
 After all, at the end of the day, the decision to be happy is yours to make.

-If you enjoyed this, be sure to let me know by clicking the like button below.
-Thanks!
+If you enjoyed this, be sure to let others know by clicking the like button below.
+Thank you!